-In some cases, a disease, neurological disorder or the side effects of certain medications may be the culprit of excessive sweating.
-Selective serotonin reuptake inhibitors [SSRIs] used to treat depression, such as buproprion (Wellbutrin), paroxetine (Paxil), fluoxetine (Prozac), citalopram (Celexa), and sertraline (Zoloft) tend to increase consumers’ propensities to sweat more than usual.
+In some cases, a disease, neurological disorder or the side effects of certain medications may be the culprit of excessive sweating (known as secondary generalized hyperhidrosis).
+Selective serotonin reuptake inhibitors [SSRIs] used to treat depression, such as bupropion (Wellbutrin), paroxetine (Paxil), fluoxetine (Prozac), citalopram (Celexa) and sertraline (Zoloft), tend to increase consumers’ propensities to sweat more than usual.

 Researchers believe SSRIs increase sweating either by altering signaling within the hypothalamus — a structure deep within the brain that helps regulate body temperature — or by altering serotonin signaling within the spinal cord (which can increase core body temperature).
 Tricyclics are assumed to increase sweating by inhibiting the reabsorption of a neurotransmitter and hormone called norepinephrine.
 More norepinephrine floating around in the brain and bloodstream may overstimulate the sympathetic nervous system that governs the stress response and makes us sweat.

-Opioids such as morphine, hyrdocodone, and Dilaudid stimulate cells (called mast cells) within the body that control the production of sweat, leading to increased perspiration in those who take these drugs.
+Opioids such as morphine, hydrocodone, and Dilaudid stimulate cells (called mast cells) within the body that control the production of sweat, leading to increased perspiration in those who take these drugs.

 Pilocarpine, which is used to treat glaucoma (an eye disease involving the buildup of fluid that damages the optic nerve and can lead to blindness) raises consumers’ risks of hyperhidrosis.
-Latanprost eyedrops, which are also used to treat glaucoma, also increase the risk.
+Latanoprost eye drops, which are also used to treat glaucoma, increase the risk as well.

 Does More Sweat Mean More Smell?

 All that extra sweat, however, doesn’t necessarily amount to excess body odor.